 Encompassing more than 2,300 pristine acres in the heart of Central Kentucky, Lane’s End is one of the world’s premier Thoroughbred farms.
 In addition to our acreage in Woodford County, Lane’s End leases an additional thousand acres in Fayette County known as our Oak Tree Division.
 Lane’s End has been the home to hundreds of Thoroughbreds, including legendary stallions A.P.
 Indy, Kingmambo and Dixie Union, current leading sires Candy Ride, Lemon Drop Kid, Mineshaft, Union Rags and Quality Road, and world-class broodmares like Weekend Surprise and Zenyatta.

 In addition to breeding and boarding, Lane’s End has an extraordinary sales record.
-Lane’s End has been named Leading Consignor on 26 occasions and has sold more than 365 stakes winners, including A.P.
-Indy, Saint Liam, Rags to Riches and Lemon Drop Kid.
+Lane’s End has been named Leading Consignor on 30 occasions and has sold more than 365 stakes winners, including A.P.
+Indy, Saint Liam, Rags to Riches, Lemon Drop Kid and Flightline.